SocialOplesk/pull_request_template/README.md

 - [ ] No  ❌

-## The task needs to be tested before being integrated into the developer branch 🔔
+## The task should be tested before being integrated into a branch. 🔔
 - [ ] Yes ✅
 - [ ] No  ❌